JoseRoca/WinFBX/docs/DateTime/CPowerTime Class.md

 Converts a Gregorian date to a Julian date.
 The year must be a 4 digit year.

 ```
-FUNCTION GetAsJulian (BYVAL nYear AS LONG, BYVAL nMonth AS LONG, BYVAL nDay AS LONG) AS LONG
+FUNCTION GetAsJulianDate (BYVAL nYear AS LONG, BYVAL nMonth AS LONG, BYVAL nDay AS LONG) AS LONG
 ```

 | Parameter  | Description |